stepheku/cerner-domain-powerplan-compare/README.md

 Originally I was thinking to create a giant ccl script that pulls all of the information in.
 The problem that I kept running into was the hierarchical structure.
 I couldn't save everything as a 100+ mb json file. and csv outputs have a finite limit of what can be displayed to "mine", without output a file to one of the nodes and having to retrieve it later

 So an alternative was to run multiple queries, have python combine them into a giant dictionary and then do the compare that way.
 This became a little bit more sustainable because it can cover more PowerPlans simultaneously.
 Using a giant ccl script and have to save the file each time generated meant having to figure out how to break up all of the powerplans

+## Caveats
+### Sequenced PowerPlans
+Currently, this only supports sequenced PowerPlans.
+All other plan types are not supported because their sequencing is fairly different

+### PowerPlan/Regimen filtering
+Currently the ccl queries are configured to look for ped onc PowerPlans.
+Please be sure to make the appropriate changes if looking for different PowerPlans